Caridad’s Journey, Part 1: Reconnecting

 “They don’t get it,” she said.
 “There’s no getting better.
 I’m dying.”

 Ryan Berg is an author, activist, and longtime youth worker.
-This is the first in a series about a young woman whose name has been changed to protect her privacy.
-The next blog post in the series will explain the complexities of ALS along with Adverse Childhood Experiences, also known as ACEs.
+Ryan Berg is an author, activist, and longtime youth worker.
+This is the first piece in a series about a young woman whose name has been changed to protect her privacy.
+Read the next blog post in the series here.
 Read more about the series and its author here.